The Beginner’s Guide to Knitting

 Want to make 2021 the year you learned how to knit?
 We’ve enlisted the help of knitting and yarns expert Abby Parkes of Luxury Yarns for some tips on becoming a knitting pro (or at the very least completing your first scarf).
 It’s as simple as knit one, pearl one…

-‘Knitting and crochet are very much back in fashion this year, and there are loads of gorgeous patterns available,’ Abby tells us.
+‘Knitting and crochet are very much back in fashion, and there are loads of gorgeous patterns available,’ Abby tells us.
 So once you’ve bought your first needles and picked up a good quality ball of yarn, here’s what you need to know.